MetGang/TccWrapper/documentation/content/SCRIPT-COMPILATION.md

 # Script compilation

+Script source can be added via `TccWrapper::AddFile` from external file or via `TccWrapper::AddSourceCode` from null-terminated string.

 TccWrapper provides 2 basic ways to compile scripts.

 ### With auto managed memory

-Simply invoke `TccWrapper::Compile` to let tcc take care of all the work.
+Simply invoke `TccWrapper::Compile` and let tcc to take care of all the work.
 By default tcc will use `malloc` to allocate code buffer.

 ```cpp
 wrapper.Compile();